 - Select Manage > Change > Switch, and then choose your new recurrence.
 If you don't see this option, make sure recurring billing is on.

 - For Office 365, you can switch between any of the three Office 365 for home subscriptions (Office 365 Home, Personal, and University).
 Get more info in the Switch to a different Office 365 for home subscription article.

 You can use your Xbox One to change how you pay for subscriptions.

 - On your console, select System > Settings > Account > Subscriptions.
 You may be asked to sign in again to protect your account.

-- Choose the subscription, then select Change how you pay.
+- Choose the subscription, and then select Change how you pay.
 If your subscription is past due, select Pay now.

-- Choose an existing payment option or select Add a new way to pay, then follow the instructions.
+- Choose an existing payment option or select Add a new way to pay, and then follow the instructions.